vmware/vic/doc/user_doc/vic_admin/log_bundles.md

 # Access vSphere Integrated Containers Engine Log Bundles #

-vSphere Integrated Containers Engine provides log bundles that you can download from the VCH Admin portal for a virtual container host.
+vSphere Integrated Containers Engine provides log bundles that you can download from the VCH Admin portal for a virtual container host (VCH).

-- The **Log Bundle** contains logs that relate specifically to the virtual container host that you created.
-If the virtual container host is unable to connect to vSphere, logs that require a vSphere connection are disabled, and you get an error message.
+If the VCH is unable to connect to vSphere, logs that require a vSphere connection are disabled, and you see an error message.
 You can download the log bundle to troubleshoot the error.

+- The **Log Bundle** contains logs that relate specifically to the VCH that you created.
-- The **Log Bundle with container logs** contains the logs for the virtual container host and also includes the logs regarding  the containers that the virtual container host manages.
+- The **Log Bundle with container logs** contains the logs for the VCH and also includes the logs regarding  the containers that the VCH manages.
 - Live logs (tail files) allow you to view the current status of how components are running.
   - **Docker Personality** is the interface to Docker.
 When configured with client certificate security, it reports unauthorized access attempts to the Docker server web page.
   - **Port Layer Service** is the interface to vSphere.